TrebledJ/trebledj.github.io/content/posts/projects/2019-05-01-e-payment-desktop-application.md

 This is what the design for the vendor interface looks like:

-{% image "assets/img/posts/projects/studentcard/vendor-order.jpg", "Vendor ordering UI." %}
+{% image "assets/img/posts/projects/studentcard/vendor-order.jpg", "Vendor ordering UI.", "post1" %}

 Giant buttons on the left to select their customers' orders.
 A list of selected items on the right.
 And some buttons down below.